OpenKneeboard/OpenKneeboard/docs/how-to/wacom.md

 # Using Wacom Tablets with OpenKneeboard

-Wacom tablets can either be used with Huion's drivers, or [with OpenTabletDriver](https://go.openkneeboard.com/otd-ipc).
+Wacom tablets can either be used with Wacom's drivers, or [with OpenTabletDriver](https://go.openkneeboard.com/otd-ipc).

 ## Using Wacom's drivers